Roar (film): Pre-production

 Marshall wrote the first script for the project in the spring of 1970, and gave it the working title Lions; later, he changed it to Lions, Lions and More Lions.
 He also enlisted the assistance of actor and voice artist Ted Cassidy, with whom he had co-written and produced The Harrad Experiment.
 The original script allowed for up to thirty or forty trained lions.
 Marshall was also inspired by Mack Sennett's slapstick routines, and decided to incorporate a mixture of comedy, drama, and moments of "stark terror" in the human and animal encounters, with an underlying message of the need for the preservation of African wildlife.
 Scenes where animals chase after the characters required that the actors pretend to be scared and scream, in order to trigger a reaction from the animals.
 The script developed with frequent changes but always allowing for inclusion of spontaneous actions by the animals, such as playing with the family's boat or riding a skateboard.
 This led some of the lions to be credited as writers.

 Marshall and Hedren began keeping young lions that they had acquired from zoos and circuses in their house in Sherman Oaks.
 This was illegal as they did not secure permission from the authorities beforehand—though it was before the more stringent regulations of the Endangered Species Act of 1973.
 The authorities discovered the animals in 1972 and ordered the family to remove them from the property.
-The couple purchased land in Soledad Canyon, and hired staff to construct a set along with a two-storey house inspired by African architecture.
+The couple purchased land in Soledad Canyon, and hired staff to construct a set along with a two-story house inspired by African architecture.
 The house was supported by fourteen telephone poles which made it sturdy enough to bear the weight of fifty big cats, or 20000 lb.
 The staff was composed of non-union workers; the Marshalls did not use union workers as they were unable to afford them and were afraid of breaking union rules.
 A flat roof was installed on the house, the surrounding land's Californian desert characteristics were adapted to mimic Tanzania, by the planting of thousands of cottonwoods and Mozambique bushes, and a nearby creek was dammed to create a lake.
 A crew of five men cordoned off areas of up to 2000 sqft with 14 ft fences to prevent the animals from escaping.
 A miniature studio was constructed alongside numerous other buildings, such as editing rooms and a kitchen commissary.
 An animal hospital, elephant barn, and a 10000 lb freezer—to store meat for the big cats—were also constructed.
 Hedren operated a backhoe on the set, and was in charge of the film's wardrobe, which she described as a plain "wash-and-wear look".